-17. Can LEAs/School Districts use the same National Provider Identifier (NPI) numbers used under Local Educational Authority Medi-Cal Billing Option Program (LEA-BOP) for SBHIP and SBHIP TIs?
-(New Item - 6/2023)
+17. Can LEAs/School Districts use the same National Provider Identifier (NPI) numbers used under the Local Educational Agency Medi-Cal Billing Option Program (LEA-BOP) for SBHIP and SBHIP TIs?

 Yes, the same NPI can be used for LEA-BOP and SBHIP as NPIs are provider-specific rather than program-specific.